 As used by this ordinance, the term is not intended to include babysitting services of a casual, nonrecurring nature or in the child’s own home.
 Likewise, the term is not intended to include cooperative, reciprocated child care by a group of parents in their respective domiciles.

 DENSITY.
-The number of dwelling units that are allowed on a lot per this Title.
+The number of dwelling units located on a lot per this Title.

 DEMOLITION PERMIT.
-A legal document that provides the right to demolish any structure that requires a building permit to construct.
+A written authorization authorizing the demolition of any structure that requires a building permit to construct.
 A shed and detached garage on the same property, for instance, each requires its own demolition permit.

 DETACHED BUILDING.
 A building having no structural connection the primary building.